Part A: Standing Offer

 4.1 Period of Standing Offer

-The period for making call-ups against the Standing Offer is from date of award to October 23, 2013.
+The period for making call-ups against the SO begins on date of award and ends 18 months later.

 5.1 Standing Offer Authority

-The Standing Offer Authority for the Standing Offer is:
+The Standing Offer Authority for the Standing Offer (SO) is:

 Professional Services Procurement Directorate